orchy-mfe/orchy-doc/docs/intro.md

 ## Project details

-All the repositories of the `orchy` project are open sourced under the [MIT](https://opensource.org/licenses/MIT) license and they are available in the [orchy-mfe GitHub organization](https://github.com/orchy-mfe).
+All the repositories of the `Orchy Project` are open sourced under the [MIT](https://opensource.org/licenses/MIT) license and they are available in the [orchy-mfe GitHub organization](https://github.com/orchy-mfe).

 The [`orchy-core`](https://github.com/orchy-mfe/orchy-core) repository is the main one, and is a monorepo which includes the following packages:
 - `@orchy-mfe/be`: a [Fastify](https://www.fastify.io/) backend that can be used to serve `orchy`'s configuration files;